Dainerx/parallel-distributed-computing-C/README.md

 ## Introduction

-This repoisotry contains different C implementations of algorithms done sequentially and in parallel to show the speed up, efficiency and cost for every scenario.
+This repository contains different C implementations of algorithms done sequentially and in parallel to show the speed up, efficiency and cost for every scenario.

 Most of the programs are launched with n and p as input.